"A call to arms to people who want to make life better in their local community but also understand the need for more fundamental system change."

 - Sir Tim Smit, Co-founder of the Eden Project

 Cities are the places that will have the greatest influence over life on Earth.
 Over half of the world’s population is urban, and the estimation is that over two billion more people will live in cities within the next thirty years.
 This momentum is earth-shattering.
-However, the single biggest cause of global warming – the urbanisation of humanity – is potentially the principal solution.
+However, one of the biggest causes of climate change – the urbanisation of humanity – is potentially the principal solution.

 The ecological genius of the city enables us to live better – while consuming, wasting and polluting less.
 However it remains a vast, largely hidden power.
 What is missing is a citizen’s guide to turn the place where we live into the seat of the solution.

 I am an author and the co-founder of a company working on new ideas for the internet of things to make products and places more interactive with people and the environment.
-Enthusiastic about innovation, I have also studied renewable energy with EIT and urbanism at LSE.
-My belief in the richness of urban life and its potential is borne from living in cities as diverse and energising as London, NYC, Budapest and Manila.
+Enthusiastic about innovation, I have studied renewable energy with EIT and urbanism at LSE and also co-founded UK climate action charity Carbon Copy.